-Jon Chambers holds an MFA in New Media Art from the University of Illinois at Chicago and has shown work nationally and internationally, in screening venues, galleries and online including the Museum of Contemporary Art Chicago, the Athens Digital Arts Festival in Athens, Greece, Powrplnt in NYC, and #Programa La Plaza in Madrid, Spain.
+Jon Chambers has shown work nationally and internationally, in screening venues, galleries and online including the Museum of Contemporary Art Chicago, the Athens Digital Arts Festival in Athens, Greece, Powrplnt in NYC, and #Programa La Plaza in Madrid, Spain.
 He has held residencies at the p5.js Contributors Conference, the International Museum of Surgical Science, and the Media Archeology Lab.
 He has taught courses on games, data visualization, creative coding for the internet, and physical computing.

 Enmeshed in a complicated network of streamlined technological interfaces, Chambers is interested in how we negotiate our physical and virtual lives within overlapping themes of consumerism, surveillance, play, environmental impact and future histories.
 References to hardware and software infrastructure is common in his work, as well as abstract representations of the body using 3D scanning, animation and responsive data manipulation.
 These abstractions point to a mutable and evolving identity while navigating through fields of constantly updated personal data and devices.